Category Archives: France

 Once again, I’m amazed at the true amphibiousness of these packrafts, especially if not hauling camping gear on the trail.
 A long walk to dodge gnarly or closed stages is (potentially) easily done, even carrying an inappropriate kitbag.

 With plenty of time to catch my train, I dried off, got changed and walked over to Brioude for a coffee and cake in the town square below the basilica’s decorated tower.
-In the hills all around the petrified volcanos and lush grassy valleys of the Auvergne countryside could easily withstand more exploring on foot, by pedal or with paddle.
+In the hills all around, the petrified volcanos and lush grassy valleys of the Auvergne countryside could easily sustain more exploring on foot, by pedal or with paddle.

 al18 - 41